The voices of those who are taking PrEP on Il Fatto Giorno

 Awareness and information:

 These keywords concern everything that has to do with people’s health.
 However, they are even more important when discussing infectious diseases, especially sexually transmitted ones.
-Today is World AIDS Day, which aims to raise awareness of the risks of human immunodeficiency virus (HIV) infection.
+Today is World AIDS Day, which aims to raise awareness of human immunodeficiency virus infection risks.
 Even though treatments have progressed considerably and the majority of HIV-positive women and men can lead a normal life, the critical issues should not be underestimated; on the other hand, too often, the stigma towards those with this disease is alive in society.

 • 1985 (2018), directed by Yen Tan